prisonerjohn/seeing-machines/content/en/docs/class-8/texture-sharing/index.md

 [NDI](https://www.ndi.tv/) is a high performance standard for video over IP.
 This means that it can be used to send images over the network with very low latency.
 The SDK is compatible with Windows, Mac, Linux, and even iOS and Android making it truly versatile.

-Depending on the addon we use, installing the NDI SDK is not necessary, but if we do, NDI will also advertise itself as a webcam.
-This means we could use an `ofVideoGrabber` as an NDI client directly in OF, we just need to select the device called "NewTek NDI Video".

-While there are many options for using NDI under openFrameworks (see [here](https://github.com/thomasgeissl/ofxNDI), [here](https://github.com/leadedge/ofxNDI), and [here](https://github.com/nariakiiwatani/ofxNDI)), I have not been able to find a fully working addon for Mac and Windows.
+There are many options for using NDI under openFrameworks (see [here](https://github.com/thomasgeissl/ofxNDI), [here](https://github.com/leadedge/ofxNDI), and [here](https://github.com/nariakiiwatani/ofxNDI)), and you may want to try different ones to see if any suits your needs more than another.

-[ofxNDI](https://github.com/leadedge/ofxNDI) by Lynn Jarvis seems to be the best choice at the moment, but has some limitations / extra steps:

-* The NDI SDK needs to be installed on the machine (after registration on the [NDI website]((https://www.ndi.tv/))).
+[ofxNDI](https://github.com/leadedge/ofxNDI) by Lynn Jarvis is my preferred choice at the moment, but requires a manual installation of the NDI SDK on the machine (after registration on the [NDI website](https://www.ndi.tv/)).

-* The library needs to be manually added to each project on Mac.
+* On Mac, you will also need to install the NDI redistributable after installing the SDK.
+The installer will be located in `/Library/NDI SDK for Apple/redist/libNDI_for_Mac.pkg`.

+{{< image src="ndi-redistributable.png" alt="NDI Redistributable" caption="*NDI Redistributable*" width="600px" >}}

 ### Sender